Management and Marketing

 Marketing

 A student with a major or minor in Marketing learns systematic ways for identifying, understanding, and satisfying consumer and organizational needs.
-Courses in the major are designed to instill in students an appreciation for both the total marketing process as well as specialized marketing activities such as:
+Courses in the major are designed to instill in students an appreciation for both the complete marketing process as well as specialized marketing activities such as:

 - Sales